javsort/Linkaster/docs/delivery_1.md

 Provide a feedback system for all students.
 Provide the option of anonymity for feedback submission.

-External API Integration Service
+External API Integration
-Description:
+Description: Buenas tryout
 Responsibilities:

 Design-Time Architecture